mvestola/panttipullo-react-native/docs/DEVELOPMENT.md

 To release:
 1. Publish to expo from browser console
-1. Make Android release if other than plain JS changes:  `expo build:android -t app-bundle`
+1. Make Android release if other than plain JS changes:  `npm run build-android`